Beijing Comens New Materials Co., Ltd.

 Application Technique

-Use the recommended equipment and techniques to apply polyurethane sealant adhesive.
+Use the recommended equipment and techniques to apply two part polyurethane adhesive.
 Ensure a uniform and continuous seal along joints or gaps.
 Pay close attention to the sealant's handling to form a smooth and well-adhered surface.

 Curing Time